Alebuenoaz/LSTM-and-GRU-Time-Series-Forecasting/README.md

 On the Google Colab platform:
 - Import the .ipynb file
 - Add the BANKEX.csv file to the files section
-- Add the Activities.csv file to the files section
+- Add the activities.csv file to the files section
 - Run all the cells

 ## License